Technical “How-To’s”

 HDFS Metrics:

-It is critical to monitor the Apache Hadoop Distributed File System(HDFS) to ensure the disc space availability, data storage optimization, and to track the capacity of the file system.
+It is critical to monitor the Apache Hadoop Distributed File System(HDFS) to ensure the disc space availability and data storage optimization and to track the capacity of the file system.
 There are two types of HDFS metrics, namely, NameNode and DataNode.
-In the HDFS architecture there is a single NameNode with multiple Datanodes.
-Metrics related to the NameNode are the most important metrics to monitor, any failure in the NameNode renders the data in that cluster becomes inaccessible.
+In the HDFS architecture, there is a single NameNode with multiple Datanodes.
+Metrics related to the NameNode are the most important metrics to monitor; any failure in the NameNode renders the data in that cluster inaccessible.
 The most critical metrics to scrape are:

-All of the metrics related to the categories above can be gathered with the JMXreceiver – so let’s get started!
+All metrics related to the categories above can be gathered with the JMX receiver – so let’s get started!

 Configuring the jmxreceiver